Carers, care workers and care leavers

 - a higher rate Attendance Allowance

-- the highest or middle rate of the care component of a disability living allowance
+- the highest or middle rate of the care component of a disability living allowance or PIP

 - the appropriately increased rate of disablement pension